pebble-dev/pebble-dev.github.io/_posts/2025-03-24-introducing-bobby-our-new-pebble-assistant.md

 We'd love to hear what you think, how Bobby works for you, and any suggestions you have for improvements or new features!

+## Compatibility

+Bobby is currently available for Pebble Time, Pebble Time Steel, and the Pebble 2.
+The Pebble Time Round is not yet supported (but may be in the future - especially if there is demand!).
+The original Pebble and Pebble Steel don't have microphones, so will never be supported.

+Bobby will presumably work on the upcoming Core 2 Duo and Core Time 2, but we'll find that out in the future.
+Maybe Bobby will even gain the (optional!) ability to speak aloud!

 ## Privacy

 Every request you make to Bobby is passed to us, and then passed on to Google (twice, actually - first for speech